-International Tiger Day also known as Global Tiger Day, is celebrated annually on July 29.
+International Tiger Day, or Global Tiger Day, is celebrated annually on July 29.

 Since the beginning of the twentieth century, there’s been a significant decline in the tiger population worldwide.
-But fortunately, considerable efforts are being made to increase the tiger population across the globe.
+But fortunately, considerable efforts are being made to increase the tiger population globally.

-Celebrating Global Tiger Day is also part of the efforts in raising awareness around tiger conservation.
+Celebrating Global Tiger Day is also part of raising awareness about tiger conservation.

 History of International Tiger Day